RFU apologises for handling of tackle height decision

 The RFU has released a statement saying sorry for the "anger and concern" it had created.

-Implementation of the new rules would affect clubs in divisions below the Premiership, Championship and Premier 15s.
+Implementation of the new rules would apply to all levels outside the professional game.

 English rugby's governing body said when they announced the changes that it would improve player safety, particularly around the issue of head injury and concussion, which has been a point of concern at all levels of rugby.